Expunction of Records in Texas

 - An offense committed by a minor under the Alcoholic Beverage Code; and

 - A conviction for a failure to attend school.

 While parts of the process may vary, the process for a juvenile submitting a petition for expunction is the same as that for adults.
 In addition, a juvenile is not eligible for expunction if he has received multiple convictions.
 Furthermore, an individual must meet a certain age before filing for an expunction related to a juvenile offense.

 Do You Need an Attorney?

-If you have been charged with a crime and have questions about expunction in Dallas, contact The Wilder Firm to speak with an experienced professional who can answer your questions and work with you to achieve the best outcome for your case.
+If you have been charged with a crime and have questions about expunction in Texas, contact The Wilder Firm to speak with an experienced professional who can answer your questions and work with you to achieve the best outcome for your case.

 Texas Field Sobriety Tests: What to do and What to Expect